apple/ml-hypersim/README.md

 We include a tight 9-DOF bounding box for each semantic instance in `ai_VVV_NNN/_detail/mesh`.
 We represent each bounding box as a position, a rotation matrix, and the length of each bounding box dimension.
 We store this information in the following files.

 `metadata_semantic_instance_bounding_box_object_aligned_2d_extents.hdf5` contains an Nx3 array of lengths, where N is the number of semantic instances, and each row represents the length of the each bounding box dimension stored in [x,y,z] order.
-These lengths are given in asset units.
+These lengths are specified in asset units.

 `metadata_semantic_instance_bounding_box_object_aligned_2d_orientations.hdf5` contains an Nx3x3 array of orientations, where N is the number of semantic instances, and each orientation is represented as a 3x3 rotation matrix that maps points to world-space from object-space, assuming that points are stored as [x,y,z] column vectors.

 `metadata_semantic_instance_bounding_box_object_aligned_2d_positions.hdf5` contains an Nx3 array of bounding box center positions, where N is the number of semantic instances, and each position is stored in [x,y,z] order.
+These positions are specified in asset coordinates.

 We compute each bounding box's rotation matrix according to the following algorithm.
 We always set the positive z-axis of our rotation matrix to point up, i.e., to align with the world-space gravity vector.
 We then compute a 2D minimum-area bounding box in the world-space xy-plane.
 Once we have computed our minimum-area bounding box, we have 4 possible choices for the positive x-axis of our rotation matrix.
 To make this choice, we consider the vector from the bounding box's geometric center to the center-of-mass of the points used to compute the bounding box.
 We choose the direction (among our 4 possible choices) that most closely aligns with this vector as the positive x-axis of our rotation matrix.
-Finally, we set the positive y-axis to be our positive x-axis rotated by +90 degrees in the world space xy-plane.
+Finally, we set the positive y-axis to be our positive x-axis rotated by +90 degrees in the world space xy-plane (i.e., so our rotation matrix will have a determinant of 1).
 This algorithm encourages that similar objects with semantically similar orientations will be assigned rotation matrices that are similar (i.e., the difference of their rotation matrices will have a small matrix norm).

-Our code can be used to compute other types of bounding boxes (e.g., axis-aligned, minimum-volume), but we don't include these other types of bounding boxes in our public release.
+Our code can be used to compute other types of bounding boxes (e.g., axis-aligned in world-space, minimum-volume), but we don't include these other types of bounding boxes in our public release.

 We recommend browsing through `ml-hypersim/code/python/tools/scene_generate_images_bounding_box.py` to better understand our bounding box conventions.
 In this file, we generate an image that has per-instance 3D bounding boxes overlaid on top of a previously rendered image.
 This process involves loading a previously rendered image, loading the appropriate bounding boxes for that image, and projecting the world-space corners of each bounding box into the image.

 ### Mesh annotations

 We include our mesh annotations in `ml-hypersim/evermotion_dataset/scenes/ai_VVV_NNN/_detail/mesh`.
 The exported OBJ file for each scene (which can be obtained by purchasing the original scene assets) partitions each scene into a flat list of low-level "objects".
-We manually group these low-level objects into semantically meaningful instances, and assign an NYU40 semantic label to each instance, using our custom mesh annotation tool.
+We manually group these low-level objects into semantically meaningful instances, and assign an NYU40 semantic label to each instance, using our custom scene annotation tool.
 We store our mesh annotation information in the following files.

 `mesh_objects_si.hdf5` contains an array of length N, where N is the number of low-level objects in the exported OBJ file, and `mesh_objects_si[i]` is the NYU40 semantic label for the low-level object with `object_id == i`.